 While you aren’t legally required to hire a probate litigation lawyer to represent you in court, probate can be a complicated process.
 But there are some questions to ask yourself that can help you make up your mind.
 Let’s do a quick review.

-What is a Probate Litigation Lawyer’s Job?
+What is the job of a Probate Litigation Lawyer?

 If you need legal advice regarding the administration of an estate, you need a probate attorney.
 Keep in mind that your lawyer’s role is largely determined by whether or not your deceased loved one left behind a will.
 Unfortunately, settling an estate is more complicated in the absence of a will.